ashhtangg/metaheads-jekyll/_posts/2025-06-02-Python-Using Pandas for Phonetics.md

 From there, we name a new dictionary (with dictionary comprehension and the .interrows() method)

-We then ask for a input from the user - make a new list (using list comprehension) with just the letters

-We then make a final list called phonetic - if the letter is in new_dict, for each letter in splitname, find the corresponding phonetic per letter
+We then make a final list called phonetic - if the letter is in new_dict, for each letter in name, find the corresponding phonetic per letter

 --